 How Can We Fight a DWI?

 In most instances, the reality of the situation is that the charged had, in fact, consumed some quantity of alcohol prior to arrest.
-This will almost never be the matter of contention.
+This will almost never be a matter of contention.
 Consider it from a practical perspective, do you really want to go in front of a judge and argue that you didn’t drink, despite officer observation of signs of intoxication, and blood alcohol tests that indicate the opposite?
 Unless we can prove that your intoxication was the result of prescribed medications, this would be a faulty strategy and one which would garner no sympathy, from a prosecutor or judge.

 So what do we do if we all recognize that you drank alcohol prior to your arrest?
 Well, fortunately there are legal means of undermining both the legitimacy of the stop, as well as the officer observations and blood alcohol testing.

 There are a few phases applied throughout the United States which officers employ when making a stop and then ultimately detaining and arresting an individual.
 The first phase is observing a vehicle in motion.
 Prior to stopping the vehicle, the officer makes initial observations of the driver, looking for erratic or dangerous driving.
 Once stopped, the officer engages in personal contact.
 At this point, the officer is face to face with the driver and observes their person for erratic behavior, the odor of alcohol, and physical indications of intoxication.
 Finally, the officer will begin a pre-arrest screening.
 This process involves conducting field sobriety tests and a preliminary breath test.
 The testing will give the officer measurable data indicating the level of intoxication, and assist in determining whether an arrest is warranted.